Cover of The Fellowship of the Ring

 Key ideas

-• Friendship and sacrifice remain essential defenses against overwhelming darkness.
+• Friendship and sacrifice are key defenses against overwhelming evil.

 Reading guide

-• Annotate the council scenes to track how each race interprets the One Ring’s threat.
+• Pay special attention to the council scenes to see how different peoples understand the Ring's threat.